CptWesley/NewWorldMinimap/README.md

 ## Planned Features
 - Private markers.
 - Paths along private markers.
-- (Speculative) GPS that points you to a marker following known roads.

 ## Known Issues
 - Compass mode might not show some corners of the map, depending on the size of the window.